peterjpierce/pgservers/README.md

 # pgservers

-A framework for running many PostgreSQL servers, which provides:
+A framework for operating PostgreSQL servers, which provides:

-+ Unified way to run one or many [PostgreSQL](http://www.postgresql.org) instances concurrently
++ A unified way to run one or many [PostgreSQL](http://www.postgresql.org) instances concurrently
-+ Tools to run any number of PostgreSQL version levels and binary trees simultaneously
++ Flexibility to simultaneously use any number of PostgreSQL versions
 + Succinct commands, consistent operations
-+ Ability to start/stop/restart/reload/promote/status one, multiple or all servers at once
++ The ability to start/stop/restart/reload/promote/status one, multiple or all servers at once
 + Simple configuration
-+ Logging
++ Logging for history and troubleshooting

 ## Installation

-Pgservers has been tested on Linux and OS X.  It requires Python and two common libraries:
+**pgservers** has been tested on Linux and OS X.  It requires Python and some common libraries.
-PyYAML and psutil.

 ### Step 0: PostgreSQL instances and databases